-The default reading order of a movie created with Flash may not follow the same order that the designer would expect based on the visual layout.
+The default reading order of a movie created with Animate CC may not follow the same order that the designer would expect based on the visual layout.
 There are at least three means of controlling reading order.
 First, the designer or developer can limit the physical size of the stage and keep the layout simple.
 Second, the designer or developer can develop a secondary control that places a linear version of the content offstage.
 Third, the reading order can be specified using ActionScript®.
-Learn more about controlling reading order in Flash.
+Learn more about controlling reading order.

 When adding buttons and other controls to movies, make sure that users can navigate through your movie effectively using only the keyboard.
 Keep in mind that applications need to be tested both with and without a screen reader.
 To facilitate keyboard access, try to keep scripts within frames as opposed to attaching them directly to objects.
 Also, avoid using empty movie clips as buttons.
 These "hit areas" are not recognized by screen readers.
 Finally, add keyboard shortcuts to commonly used buttons to promote access.
 Learn more about facilitating keyboard access.

-Flash Professional CC makes delivering audio content simple, and now delivering closed captions for users who are deaf or hard of hearing is easier than ever.
-Flash Professional CS6 offers a new component to display captions that are either contained in a World Wide Web Consortium (W3C) Timed Text XML file (TTML) or integrated with the FLV file as cue points.
+Animate CC makes delivering audio content simple, and now delivering closed captions for users who are deaf or hard of hearing is easier than ever.
 Several tools and professional services are available to assist Flash developers in creating or obtaining a TTML caption data file for a video.
 Learn more about captions.

 Video playback controls need to be accessible for blind, low-vision, and keyboard-only users.
 Flash Professional CC provides built-in support for accessibility video player skins.
-Learn more about accessible video controls in Flash.
+Learn more about accessible video controls.